jinyuan30/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a master student majored in Ecology at IUE (Institute of Urban Environment, Chinese Academy of Sciences), Xiamen, where I study and work on urban ecology, deep learning, remote sensing, etc. Before that, I did my bachelor thesis at SCSC supervised by Cheng Wang.
-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I'm a master student majored in Ecology at IUE (Institute of Urban Environment, Chinese Academy of Sciences), Xiamen, where I study and work on urban ecology, deep learning, remote sensing, etc. Before that, I did my bachelor thesis at SCSC lab supervised by Prof. Cheng Wang at Xiamen University.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.